heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 > [!TIP]
 >
-> While totally optional, it is a good to create an issue before starting to
+> While totally optional, it is good practice to create an issue before starting
-> work on any new feature.
-It allows to discuss the feature with the maintainers
+> to work on any new feature.
+It allows to discuss the feature with the
-> of the project.
-Maybe the maintainers have some ideas on how to implement the
+> maintainers of the project.
+Maybe the maintainers have some ideas on how to
-> feature or maybe the feature is already planned and you can help them!
-This
+> implement the feature or maybe the feature is already planned and you can help
-> avoids to waste time on a feature that will not be implemented or two people
+> them!
+This avoids to waste time on a feature that will not be implemented or
-> working on the same feature at the same time.
+> two people working on the same feature at the same time.

 #### Fork the repository

-This repository is protected and you will not be able to push changes directly to it.
+The main repository is protected and you will not be able to push changes directly to it.
 You will need to fork the repository and open a pull request.

 Fork the repository using the **Fork** button in the top right corner of the repository page as shown in the following screenshot: